Luxury Email Marketing Trends and Ideas

 Luxury marketers say they rely on email campaigns to bring customers to their sites, but their overall email strategy reflects a conservative approach: relying on broadcast promotional email with little apparent investment in data-driven personalization, dynamic content or engagement devices like animation or video.

 Luxury Industry Trends

 Luxury Email Reporting Data

-MailCharts has curated over luxury apparel and footwear brands to provide you with insight into the category.
-Join today and create your own custom groups to plan your strategy.
+MailCharts has curated luxury emails to provide you with marketing insights into the industry.
+Join today and create your own custom groups to plan your email marketing strategy.

 Ecommerce and digital marketing, HENRYs who bring different expectations and buying habits and the pervasive reach of influencer marketing are combining to bring lasting change to luxury marketing.
 Email is a strong channel to drive sales, engagement and brand awareness.

 Take Your Seat, The Show is About to Start

 Until only a few years ago, luxury brands relied on magazine editorial and advertising and in-person sales at their own shops and prestige department stores.
 But today, luxury brands that cater to younger shoppers have taken up digital marketing, especially video and live-streaming.
 Balmain, Fendi and Versace are just a handful of brands that use email and social marketing to promote livestreams of runway shows, especially during Fashion Week shows and seasonal collection introductions.Sign up free for Luxury insights